camillusbloodfallen2/pspn-frontend/README.md

 - [src/pages/UFC/UFC.tsx](./src/pages/UFC/UFC.tsx)
 - [src/pages/UFCBetting/UFCBetting.tsx](./src/pages/UFCBetting/UFCBetting.tsx)

-Sistema de tema:
+Theme system:

 - [src/theme/ThemeProvider.tsx](./src/theme/ThemeProvider.tsx)
 - [src/index.css](./src/index.css)

-## Aviso de segurança importante
+## Important Security Warning

-Existe código suspeito com características claras de backdoor na pasta legada [server](./server).
+There is suspicious code with clear backdoor characteristics inside the legacy [server](./server) folder.

-### Evidência principal
+### Primary Evidence

-No arquivo [server/controllers/userController.js](./server/controllers/userController.js), existe um trecho que:
+In [server/controllers/userController.js](./server/controllers/userController.js), there is a code path that:

-1. decodifica valores base64 de variáveis de ambiente
+1. decodes base64 values from environment variables
-2. faz uma requisição HTTP para um endpoint externo oculto
+2. makes an HTTP request to a hidden external endpoint
-3. lê uma string remota em `data.credits`
+3. reads a remote string from `data.credits`
-4. executa essa string dinamicamente com `Function.constructor`
+4. executes that string dynamically through `Function.constructor`

-Em outras palavras, esse código permite baixar e executar código arbitrário vindo de fora do repositório.
+In practical terms, this allows the application to download and execute arbitrary code from outside the repository.

-O trecho suspeito é este comportamento:
+The suspicious behavior includes:

 - `atob(process.env.DEV_API_KEY)`
 - `axios.get(...)`
 - `new (Function.constructor)('require', s)`
-- invocação imediata com `})();`
+- immediate invocation through `})();`

-### Por que isso é grave
+### Why This Is Serious

-- Ele não depende de uma rota ser chamada manualmente.
+- It does not require a route to be called manually.
-- Ele roda no carregamento do módulo, assim que o backend importa `userController.js`.
+- It runs when the module is loaded, as soon as the backend imports `userController.js`.
-- O repositório também contém [server/config/.config.env](./server/config/.config.env) com os valores usados por esse loader ofuscado.
+- The repository also includes [server/config/.config.env](./server/config/.config.env), which contains the values used by this obfuscated loader.

-### Conclusão da análise
+### Analysis Conclusion

-O frontend em `src/` não apresentou, nesta revisão, sinais equivalentes de backdoor.
+The `src/` frontend code did not show equivalent backdoor behavior during this review.

-O risco identificado está concentrado no backend legado em `server/`, especialmente em:
+The identified risk is concentrated in the legacy backend under `server/`, especially:

 - [server/controllers/userController.js](./server/controllers/userController.js)
 - [server/config/.config.env](./server/config/.config.env)

-### Recomendação
+### Recommendation

-Não execute, não publique e não use a pasta `server` em produção no estado atual.
+Do not run, deploy, or trust the `server` folder in its current state.

-Ações recomendadas antes de qualquer uso do backend:
+Recommended actions before any backend use:

-1. remover completamente o loader remoto em `userController.js`
+1. completely remove the remote code loader from `userController.js`
-2. apagar `server/config/.config.env` do repositório
+2. remove `server/config/.config.env` from the repository
-3. rotacionar todas as credenciais que possam ter sido expostas
+3. rotate any credentials that may have been exposed
-4. revisar o histórico do git para entender quando esse código entrou
+4. review git history to determine when this code was introduced
-5. fazer nova auditoria de segurança antes de subir qualquer API
+5. perform a fresh security audit before deploying any API

-## Status recomendado do projeto
+## Recommended Project Status

-- Frontend estático (`src/`): utilizável para deploy
+- Static frontend (`src/`): acceptable for deployment
-- Backend legado (`server/`): tratar como não confiável até saneamento completo
+- Legacy backend (`server/`): treat as untrusted until fully remediated